mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 text="And in the days of the sinners the years shall be shortened, And their seed shall be tardy on their lands and fields, And all things on the earth shall alter, And shall not appear in their time: And the rain shall be kept back And the heaven shall withhold (it).
 And in those times the fruits of the earth shall be backward, And shall not grow in their time, And the fruits of the trees shall be withheld in their time.
 And the moon shall alter her order, And not appear at her time." verse="Enoch 80:2-4" url="https://parallel.thebookofenoch.info/#80"
 %}

+---

+The following verse is possibly related, though I think this has to be properly interpreted (if the feasts were abolished, it would contradict {% include inline-verse.html verse="Zechariah 14:16" text-after=")." %}

+{% include verse.html
+text="I will put an end to all her mirth, her festivals, her new moons, her Sabbaths, and all her appointed festivals." verse="Hosea 2:11"
+%}

 ## Conclusion